Didier Drogba: Marseille

-After a switch of coaches, Drogba retained his position in the team, scoring 19 goals and winning the National Union of Professional Footballers (UNFP) Player of the Year award.
-He also scored five goals in that season's UEFA Champions League and six in the UEFA Cup.
-At the end of the season, he was bought by Chelsea as the club's then record signing for £24 million.
-His shirt from his only season at Marseille is also framed in the basilica of Marseille, Notre-Dame de la Garde, which he presented to the church before the 2004 UEFA Cup Final.
+Olympique de Marseille completed the signing of Didier Drogba on 30 June 2003.
+The Ivorian striker played his first match in his new colours on 2 August 2003, during the first matchday of the 2003–2004 season against his former club, Guingamp.
+Drogba had a season in which he emerged as one of the highest European scorers.
+He has notably scored 19 league goals, winning the National Union of Professional Footballers (UNFP) Player of the Year award.
+He also scored 11 goals in European competitions, five goals in UEFA Champions League and six in the UEFA Cup.

+At the end of the season, Drogba was a transfer priority of newly endorsed Chelsea coach José Mourinho, and was bought as the club's then record signing of £24 million.
+His shirt from his only season at Marseille is also framed in the basilica of the city, Notre-Dame de la Garde, which he presented to the church before the 2004 UEFA Cup Final.

 Chelsea

 2004–06

-Signing for Chelsea in July 2004 for £24 million, Drogba scored in his third game for the club with a header against Crystal Palace.
+Signing for Chelsea in July 2004 for £24 million, he became the club's record signing and the most expensive striker in English domestic football.
+Drogba scored in his third game for the club with a header against Crystal Palace.
 His season was interrupted when he pulled a stomach muscle against Liverpool which kept him out of action for over two months.
 Chelsea won the Premier League, only their second English top-flight championship and their first in 50 years, and the League Cup.
 Later, Drogba scored in extra time in a 3–2 final win against Liverpool at the Millennium Stadium, as well as reaching the semi-finals of the Champions League.
 Drogba scored a somewhat disappointing 16 goals in a total of 40 games for Chelsea in his first season: ten in the Premier League, five in the Champions League and one in the League Cup final.

 Drogba started the 2005–06 season by scoring two goals in a Community Shield win over Arsenal.
 His reputation was marred amidst accusations of cheating during Chelsea's 2–0 win over Manchester City.
 Replays showed that he had used his hand to control the ball before scoring the second of his two goals.
 This occurred just a week after a similar incident against Fulham where the goal was disallowed.

 Chelsea went on to retain the league title with two games to play, becoming only the second club to win back-to-back English titles in the Premier League era.
 Again Drogba finished with 16 goals for the season, 12 in the Premier League, two in the Community Shield, one in the Champions League and one in the FA Cup.